subnero1/website-staging/_posts/2019-10-15-Subnero-expands-in-china.md

 thumbnail: images/pulse-smartsea.jpg
 ---

-Subnero, the leading global provider of in-water wireless communication and monitoring systems is further expanding its Asian operations, having signed a partnership with Wuxi Smartsea Technology Co.
-Ltd.(www.smartseatech.com/en/index.aspx) to support China business growth.
+Subnero, the leading global provider of in-water wireless communication and monitoring systems is further expanding its Asian operations, having signed a partnership with [Wuxi Smartsea Technology Co.
+Ltd.](http://www.smartseatech.com/en/index.aspx){:target="_blank"} to support China business growth.

 Wuxi Smartsea Technology Co.
 Ltd., with offices in Wuxi & Shanghai, is a high-tech company with over 10 years of experience across oceanographic, hydrographic, net monitoring, hydrophones, and offshore engineering inspection equipment sales as well as technical services.

 Subnero & Wuxi Smartsea Technology will be attending iOceans in Sanya between the 25th and 27th of October, 2019.
-Visit us at iOceans to learn more about our industry-leading range of underwater wireless communication nodes, the UnetStack framework (unetstack.net) and Subnero Water Assessment Network (SWAN).
+Visit us at iOceans to learn more about our industry-leading range of underwater wireless communication nodes, the [UnetStack](https://unetstack.net/){:target="_blank"} framework  and Subnero Water Assessment Network (SWAN).